ajinkyajadhav0722/TRADE-x/README.md

 Connected to Alpaca Trading API for automated execution of trades.
 Market Orders: Automated the buying and selling of stocks based on DRL recommendations.
 Paper Trading: Enabled virtual trading for risk-free testing of strategies.
-Key Results
+Key Results🚀
-Improved Predictions:
+1)Improved Predictions:

 Leveraged DRL to enhance market prediction accuracy by dynamically adapting to market trends.
 Achieved a 25% improvement in forecasting accuracy compared to traditional strategies.

-Portfolio Performance:
+2)Portfolio Performance:

 Boosted simulated trading profit margins by 15% using enhanced technical features and model optimizations.
 Generated higher cumulative returns compared to the Dow Jones Index baseline.

-Efficient Strategy Adjustment:
+3)Efficient Strategy Adjustment:

 Implemented dynamic rebalancing to ensure the portfolio adapts effectively to market volatility.

-Risk-Adjusted Return:
+4)Risk-Adjusted Return:

 Achieved a Sharpe Ratio > 0.4, indicating superior risk-adjusted returns.